rhymeyang/Se/docs/308B/BusinessResilience.md

 Some of the ways that a disaster affects an organization’s operations include

-- **Direct damage**
-  - Events such as earthquakes, floods, and fires directly damage an organization’s buildings, equipment, or records.
+- **Direct damage**<br/>Events such as earthquakes, floods, and fires directly damage an organization’s buildings, equipment, or records.
 The damage may be severe enough that no salvageable items remain, or it may be less severe, where some equipment and buildings may be salvageable or repairable.
-- **Utility interruption**
-  - Even if an organization’s buildings and equipment are undamaged, a disaster may affect utilities such as power, natural gas, or water, which can incapacitate some or all business operations.
+- **Utility interruption**<br/>Even if an organization’s buildings and equipment are undamaged, a disaster may affect utilities such as power, natural gas, or water, which can incapacitate some or all business operations.
 Significant delays in refuse collection can result in unsanitary conditions.
-- **Transportation**
-  - A disaster may damage or render transportation systems such as roads, railroads, shipping, or air transport unusable for a period.
+- **Transportation**<br/>A disaster may damage or render transportation systems such as roads, railroads, shipping, or air transport unusable for a period.
 Damaged transportation systems will interrupt supply lines and personnel.
-- **Services and supplier shortage**
-  - Even if a disaster does not have a direct effect on an organization, critical suppliers affected by a disaster can have an undesirable effect on business operations.
+- **Services and supplier shortage**Even if a disaster does not have a direct effect on an organization, critical suppliers affected by a disaster can have an undesirable effect on business operations.
 For instance, a regional baker that cannot produce and ship bread to its corporate customers will soon result in sandwich shops and restaurants without a critical resource.
-- **Staff availability**
-  - A community-wide or regional disaster that affects businesses is also likely to affect homes and families.
+- **Staff availability**<br/>A community-wide or regional disaster that affects businesses is also likely to affect homes and families.
 Depending upon the nature of a disaster, employees will place a higher priority on the safety and comfort of family members.
 Also, workers may not be able or willing to travel to work if transportation systems are affected or if there is a significant materials shortage.
 Employees may also be unwilling to travel to work if they fear for their personal safety or that of their families.
-- **Customer availability**
-  - Various types of disasters may force or dissuade customers from traveling to business locations to conduct business.
+- **Customer availability**<br/>Various types of disasters may force or dissuade customers from traveling to business locations to conduct business.
 Many of the factors that keep employees away may also keep customers away.

+> **CAUTION**
+>
-> **CAUTION** The kinds of secondary and tertiary effects that a disaster has on a particular organization depend entirely upon its unique set of circumstances that constitute its specific critical needs.
+> The kinds of secondary and tertiary effects that a disaster has on a particular organization depend entirely upon its unique set of circumstances that constitute its specific critical needs.
 A risk analysis should be performed to identify these specific factors.

 ##### The Business Continuity Planning Process